wl44-li/SLIC_Project/README.md

     5.1 Spyder also provides preview of graphs on the top right console

-    5.2 You will probably see Spyder printing out information on the bottom right console,
+    5.2 You will probably see Spyder print out some other useful info on bottom right console, too.